chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 ### Spamming the Lightning Network

 1. What variables other than `htlc_minimum_msat` and `max_accepted_htlcs` could be tweaked to make it harder or less attractive for an attacker to try and lock up a channel?
+2. Can we differentiate between the useful messages like error and trial path finding versus spam like probes?

 ### Limitations of lightweight clients